skrattaren/apf.rst/apf.rst

-  The reference is to the saying "there ain't no such thing as a free lunch" (also known by its acronym 'TANSTAAFL', made popular by science fiction author Robert Heinlein in his classic novel "`The Moon is a Harsh Mistress`_", although the phrase was originally coined by American economist John Kenneth Galbraith).
+  The reference is to the saying "there ain't no such thing as a free lunch" (also known by its acronym 'TANSTAAFL', made popular by science fiction author Robert Heinlein in his classic novel **The Moon is a Harsh Mistress**, although the phrase was originally coined by American economist John Kenneth Galbraith).

 - [p.
 8/8] "[...] the sort of book described in library catalogues as